ACHYUTAM2004/ACHYUTAM2004/README.md

 ## Comment Toxicity Classification App 💬
 A deep learning-powered app that detects toxic comments by classifying text (toxic, obscene, threat, insult, identity hate) using an LSTM-based model implemented in Python with TensorFlow/PyTorch and a simple Streamlit UI; it effectively processes unstructured text while balancing precision and recall, and future improvements include multi-language support, domain-specific tuning, and sentiment analysis.

+## Text Translation using Gemini Api
+A simple language translator web application built with Python and Streamlit.
+It leverages the power of the Google Gemini API to provide fast and accurate multi-language translations.

 ---
 ### 📊 GitHub Stats
 <p align="center">